jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 **Steps:**

-- **Divide:** Recursively divide complex problem into easier smaller sub-problems.
+- **Divide:** Recursively divide complex problem into easier smaller, sub-problems.

 - **Conquer:** Recursively solve sub-problems with same approach.

-- **Combine:** Combine small solutions to sub-problems into larger solution to original complex problem.
+- **Combine:** Combine small solutions into larger solution to original complex problem.

-- **Base case:** A condition for terminating recursion, indicating when complex problem has been simplified enough to be solved without further division.
+- **Base case:** A condition for terminating recursio that indicates when complex problem has been simplified enough to be solved without further division.

 (Cormen 2022:76)